Systemd

 systemd calendars

-resticprofile uses systemd OnCalendar format to schedule events.
+resticprofile uses the systemd OnCalendar format to schedule events.

-Testing systemd calendars can be done with the systemd-analyze application. systemd-analyze will display when the next trigger will happen:
+Test systemd calendars with systemd-analyze.
+It will display the next trigger time:

 systemd-analyze calendar 'daily'